TITLE 4

 B. Accept gifts, grants, or loans of funds or services from any source, public or private, and comply, subject to the provisions of chapter 75 of the 1997 R.I. public laws, with any terms and conditions thereof;

-C. Accept from state or federal agencies, loans or grants for use in carrying out the trust’s purposes, and enter into agreements with such agencies respecting any such loans and grants;
+C. Accept from state or federal agencies, loans or grants for use in carrying out the trust’s

 D. Employ counsel, auditors, engineers, appraisers, private consultants, advisors, secretaries or other personnel needed to perform its duties, provided that the town council approves in advance the employment or engagement of any such person who will be paid with town funds;